 - Mobile priority: this era is the era of mobile phones; Around 65% of traffic comes from mobile phones.
 Google focuses more on website optimization for mobile phones.
 Therefore each website owner takes this into account and creates a mobile-friendly website.

 - Google Search Console (GSC): There has been a specific breakthrough in Google Search Console, or you can say that your pattern changed a few years ago.

 Who needs SEO?

-Everyone who owns a website blog or who has an online business needs SEO.
-SEO is definitely impossible without reaching the best results.
-Even if you offer the best content and the best products you still need SEO to lead the search results.
-Because the truth is that your contestants are already using it and hitting you.
-If you want to complete then you must have the help of SEO.
+Everyone who owns a website, blog, or online business needs SEO.
+SEO is only possible by reaching the best results.
+Even if you offer the best content and products, you still need SEO to lead the search results.
+Because the truth is that your contestants are already using it and hitting you, if you want to complete it, you must have SEO help.

-Call it a revolution or a demand of the time but SEO is what you need most if you want your website to be located in hundreds.
-In short if you want to get ideas in thousands you cannot simply depend on their content; You need to do the right SEO.
+Call it a revolution or a demand of the time, but SEO is what you need most if you want your website to be in the hundreds.
+In short, if you want to get ideas in thousands, you must do more than just depend on their content; You need to do the right SEO.

-Without search engine optimization you cannot achieve the desired results.
-Finally but at least you must be real with the fact that if you are not on the first page of the SERP you are not good.
+With search engine optimization, you can achieve the desired results.
+Finally, but at least you must be real with the fact that if you are not on the first page of the SERP, you are not good.

 I hope you found this article informative.
 What SEO strategy do you prefer?
 Share your thoughts in the comments.